syncfusion-content/maui-docs/MAUI/PDF-Viewer/Signature.md

 {% endhighlight %}
 {% endtabs %}

-N> To add a text signature, you can use an image containing text, and you can add it in the same manner as an image signature.
+N> To add a text signature, you can use an image containing the signature text .
+You can then add it in the same manner as an image signature.